Ottawa

 Employees are entitled to various types of leave in Canada under federal and provincial laws, as well as collective agreements and employer policies.
 Here are some of the common types of leave available to employees in Canada:

 Maternity and parental leave: Pregnant employees are entitled to maternity leave, which is job-protected leave for up to15 weeks under federal law and up to 18-19 weeks under provincial laws in places like Quebec.
 Parental leave is available to new parents, and can be taken by either parent or shared between them.
-Parental leave is usually job-protected for up to 35 weeks individually under federal law and up to 61-63 weeks under provincial laws.
+Under parental leave standards, a new parent’s job is protected for up to 35 weeks under federal law and up to 76 weeks under provincial law.
+Maternity and parental leave is paid at 55% for the first 50 weeks and 33% for leave over 50 weeks up to 76 weeks.

 Personal leave: Some provinces, such as Ontario and Quebec, provide paid leave for personal reasons to employees for personal illness, injury, or urgent matters.
 The amount of leave and the conditions of eligibility vary by province.